 The kids' show Cow and Chicken had a scene where Chicken is paddling a canoe down a river, and a creepy hillbilly is laughing and commenting on his "Purty beak", Chicken then starts panicking and rowing away faster.

-British comedy Father Ted homages the banjo duel in a completely random scene — complete with a man dancing along.
+Irish comedy Father Ted homages the banjo duel in a completely random scene — complete with a man dancing along.

 Riddle for the Ages: The most common, or second most common question from many in the audience tends to be: was the man whom Ed shot the same one who had intended to violate him earlier?
 (Yes, he was.)
 However, the actual persistent mystery, which remains ambiguous and unexplained, is Drew's fate: was he shot, did he fall into the river accidentally, or did he choose to jump in?
 Director John Boorman tended to be evasive on the subject, author James Dickey felt it was murder, and Drew's actor Ronny Cox believed it was suicide.
 Nobody really knows and John Boorman says it's up to each viewer to decide.